osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 2. **Invitee:** Perform the following steps:
    2.1 Open the email from OSIsoft Cloud Services and click **VIEW COMMUNITY INVITE**.
 OCS opens and displays a login dialog.
    2.2.
 Enter the name of your tenant and click **Continue**.
 A dialog for verifying identity appears.
    2.3.
 Verify your identity.
 OCS displays a page saying that your tenant will be joining the community from which the invite was issued.
+Membership in the community does not begin until the inviter confirms the invitation in the next step.
    2.4.
 Click **Join**.
 The inviter receives an email asking for confirmation of the pending invitation.
 3. **Inviter:** Perform the following steps:
    3.1.
 Click **VIEW PENDING INVITATIONS**.
 After authentication into OCS, the Community Details page opens and shows that an invitation awaits confirmation.